TheNuggitMan/chirper/README.md

 - [ ] Add user profile page
 - [ ] Add user settings, upload user avatar, amend username etc.
-- [ ] Add 'heart' option to favourite user chrips
+- [ ] Add 'heart' option to favourite user chirps
 - [ ] Ability to see all your own chirps in a user profile page

 ## License